 The current EUCS draft provides an organized set of security requirements, mostly based on international standards, which shall we leveraged to certify cloud services.
-A subset of such requirements (see Annex A) mandates the implementation of continuous monitoring through automated means.
+A subset of such requirements mandates the implementation of continuous monitoring through automated means.

-At the time of writing this report, EUCS does not define the concrete guidelines or "compliance metrics" which can be used to automatically assess the requirements shown in Appendix A. The lack of standard EUCS-metrics can become a problem for CSP and CABs, which might need to leverage their own custom metrics for implementing/assessing EUCS requirements in an automated manner.
+At the time of writing this report, EUCS does not define the concrete guidelines or "compliance metrics" which can be used to automatically assess those requirements.
+The lack of standard EUCS-metrics can become a problem for CSP and CABs, which might need to leverage their own custom metrics for implementing/assessing EUCS requirements in an automated manner.
 Such levels of heterogeneity might add further complexity to the underlying EUCS' certification process for high assurance.